5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 You can now boot macOS without the `EFI.vhdx` disk.

 ### 5.3 Applying Post-Install Script
-This script will install the `MacHyperVFramebuffer.kext` to "Library/Extensions" which provides enhanced graphics support (resolution switching and hardware cursor) for macOS.
-Additionally, it installs some files to `Library/ApplicationSupport/MacHyperVSupport` and `LibraryLaunchDaemons`.
+This script will install the `MacHyperVFramebuffer.kext` to `Library/Extensions` which provides enhanced graphics support (resolution switching and hardware cursor) for macOS.
+Additionally, it installs some files to `Library/ApplicationSupport/MacHyperVSupport` and `Library/LaunchDaemons`.

 - Start the macOS VM
 - Run OCAuxiliary Tools